Folayimi/Carousel_Libraries/README.md

 ## Note: This works on Workframes of Javascript such as Next.js, React.js etc..

-## Guidelines and Steps to make use of my Library
+## Guidelines and Steps to make use of the Library

 The library only accepts a list of user input named "data".